NCAS-CMS/cfdm/docs/source/tutorial.rst

 **Field creation in memory**
 ----------------------------

-There are three methods for creating a field construct in memory:
+There are various methods for creating a field construct in memory:

 * :ref:`Ab initio creation <Ab-initio-creation>`: Instantiate
   instances of field and metadata construct classes and manually